daniyl-x/dotfiles/README.md

 # **Dotfiles**
-> *This repository contains my personal dotfiles and configurations that I use every day on my Linux machine.*
+*This repository contains my personal dotfiles and configurations that I use every day on my Linux machine.*

-> **Note**
-> Both, micro and vim configuration files contain language-specific settings and/or plugins, currently for Python and HTML.
+Both, micro and vim configuration files contain language-specific settings and/or plugins, currently for Python and HTML.